kikofernandez/otp/system/doc/reference_manual/documentation.md

 For details on what is allowed to be part of the `-moduledoc` and `-doc` attributes, see [Documentation Attributes][doc_attrs].

+`-doc` attributes have been available since Erlang/OTP 27.

 [attributes]: system/reference_manual:modules#module-attributes
 [Earmark]: https://github.com/robertdober/earmark_parser
 [wikipedia]: https://en.wikipedia.org/wiki/Markdown